 I believe that learning to read, write, and pronounce the letters of the Greek alphabet is a great place to start learning.
 Not only does it give you an important tool for independent learning, but it helps you learn the language faster.

-Check out the video The Greek Alphabet Made Easy to learn it fast and easy.
+Check out the our article on how to learn Greek alphabet to learn it fast and easy.

 If you’re serious about learning a new language, you have to get a good grasp on the language’s grammar basics.
 Greek grammar can be challenging, and how deep a dive you want to take into learning it depends on your language goals.
 In my experience as a beginner, learning some of the basic principles helps a lot.
 After that, just listening to native speakers, reading as much as possible, and practicing speaking can make grammar more instinctive for you.